Aron Eisenberg: Tribute

-In the Star Trek: Discovery episode "Die Trying" that aired November 12, 2020, Eisenberg was honored by a flyby of an Eisenberg-class ship named the USS Nog with the registry number of NCC-325070.
-The ship was also offered as a prize for completing the winter 2021 event in the Star Trek Online video game, which Eisenberg had reprised his role of Nog in before his death.
+In the Star Trek: Discovery episode "Die Trying" that aired November 12, 2020, Eisenberg was honored by a flyby of an Eisenberg-class ship named the USS Nog.
+The ship was offered as a prize to players for completing the winter 2021 event in the Star Trek Online video game, in which Eisenberg had reprised his role of Nog before his death.

+On May 4, 2026, the main belt asteroid was named in his honor.
+The naming citation commemorates Eisenberg's depiction of Nog, stating that he turned the character from a minor role into a fan favorite, as well as his later work as a podcaster.